 Provide time clock training for employees

 Basic training for any new tool or technology in the workplace is a must.
 Take the time to educate your employees, including managers, on how to use a time clock.
 This should live in your employee onboarding and training documentation.
 New employees should be expected to learn how to clock in and out for a shift so ensure there’s proper documentation.

 Use notifications as reminders for employees

 A clear way for employees to develop autonomy over clocking in and out of their shift is to enable notifications.
-As much as time clocks are a useful tool for employers to streamline scheduling and payment tasks, all while avoiding errors, a digital time clock helps employees stay on schedule, track their own hours, and expectations of pay.
+As much as time clocks are a useful tool for employers to streamline scheduling and payment tasks, a digital time clock helps create a positive environment for employees to track their own hours, expectations of pay, and autonomy at work.
 Automations for letting an employee know they can clock in or out via notifications or messages in-app is a helpful reminder.

 Monitor overtime and time theft

 Look over timesheets or compare previous schedules with actual time spent at work by employees.
 Time theft means a business can lose valuable dollars.
 Digital time clocks are a useful way to have this task automated to ensure an employee hasn’t remained clocked well past the end of their shift or for time they aren’t scheduled to work.

 Homebase: The best employee time clock for your small business

 - Easy-to-use app.
 Homebase’s app is easy to use.
 It can track hours, breaks, and overtime worked from iOS and Android devices, point-of-sale systems, and computers.
 Homebase’s time clock makes clocking in and out of a shift a breeze.